truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/EnclosureScreensSCALE.md

 Select the drive on the image and then click **Identify Drive**.
 Go to the location of the system server to locate the drive bay with the LED indication turned on then check the drive location on the **View Enclosure** screen.

 {{< hint type=note >}}
-TrueNAS Mini and R30 systems does not include the **IDENTIFY DRIVE** function.
+TrueNAS Mini and R30 systems do not include the **IDENTIFY DRIVE** function.
 {{< /hint >}}

 ### Mini Enclosure Screen Example